Stata 19 MP: Complete Installation and VS Code Integration

 Q: Why does Shift+Enter run a temp .do file instead of pasting directly?
 A: Stata’s command bar and a do-file are fundamentally different execution contexts.
 The command bar runs one command at a time and does not support block comments /* */, multi-line constructs, or plain text lines.
 Pasting code directly results in r(199) errors on every comment.
 Writing to a temp .do file and running it with do gives Stata the full do-file execution context where all syntax is valid.

 Q: Why do my file icons disappear when my desktop switches to Light Mode?
-A: Zorin OS 18 has a sunrise-to-sunset automatic theme switcher.
+A: Linux Mint does not have an automatic theme switcher, but you should still inject into hicolor and your active Mint-Y theme so icons survive manual theme changes.
+Zorin OS 18 has a sunrise-to-sunset automatic theme switcher.
 At sunrise it activates ZorinBlue-Light and Zorin icon themes.
-If you only injected icons into ZorinBlue-Dark, they do not exist in the Light theme and Nautilus shows blank pages.
-The fix in Part 4 injects into all four theme variants so icons survive every transition.
+If you only injected icons into ZorinBlue-Dark, they do not exist in the Light theme and your file manager shows blank pages.
+The fix in Part 4 injects into all active theme variants so icons survive every transition.

 Q: Is the temp file /tmp/stata_selection_run.do safe?
 A: Yes. /tmp is cleared on every reboot.
 The file is overwritten on every Shift+Enter press.
 It contains only the code you just selected.
 No sensitive data is stored persistently.